YannCaron/js-parsec/readme.md

 // A '.'
 B
 A.then(wordIs('.')).then(B)
 ```
-> :warning: With fluent flavour, be carefull with order of operations.
+> :warning: With fluent flavour, because all fluent method will encapsupate previous one as child expression, pay attention to order of operations.

 ### Correspondances